Pupillage

 Chambers selection procedure for pupils is as follows:

-- On receipt of all written applications for pupillage Chambers Managing Consultant will forward each to administrative support for acknowledgment
+• On receipt of all written applications for pupillage Chambers Managing Consultant will forward each to administrative support for acknowledgment

-- Chambers Managing Consultant selects three or four teams comprised of members of the Tenancy and Pupillage Committee (the number of teams is dependent upon the number of applications received) and forwards an equal number of applications to each team.
+• Chambers Managing Consultant selects three or four teams comprised of members of the Tenancy and Pupillage Committee (the number of teams is dependent upon the number of applications received) and forwards an equal number of applications to each team.

-- Each team selects up to eight candidates from their batch of applicants who they feel meet Chambers selection criteria.
+• Each team selects up to eight candidates from their batch of applicants who they feel meet Chambers selection criteria.
 More may be selected if applications are of an exceptionally high standard

-- On completion of the advocacy exercise each candidate then spends up to 30 minutes answering questions from the panel, one of which is law based.
+• On completion of the advocacy exercise each candidate then spends up to 30 minutes answering questions from the panel, one of which is law based.

-- Following completion of all first round interviews, up to 12 candidates will be invited for second round interviews (the panel have discretion to invite more or less than that number)
+• Following completion of all first round interviews, up to 12 candidates will be invited for second round interviews (the panel have discretion to invite more or less than that number)

-- On return of the completed written exercise from the candidates, the selection teams will score the written work in accordance with an agreed criteria and scoring system.
+• On return of the completed written exercise from the candidates, the selection teams will score the written work in accordance with an agreed criteria and scoring system

-- At the second round interviews, candidates will be questioned on the merits and skill of their written application, followed by a round of general questions.
+• At the second round interviews, candidates will be questioned on the merits and skill of their written application, followed by a round of general questions.

-- On the day of the second round interview and not more than 10 minutes prior to the start of the interview, the candidates are given a topic upon which they will be asked to advocate for a period of two minutes during the course of the interview.
+• On the day of the second round interview and not more than 10 minutes prior to the start of the interview, the candidates are given a topic upon which they will be asked to advocate for a period of two minutes during the course of the interview.
+If Reasonable Adjustments are required, for specified reasons, more time can be allowed to prepare.

-- The Pupillage Committee will determine which candidates most clearly meet the criteria and standards for a 9KBW pupillage and make offers to the top three candidates accordingly.
+• The Pupillage Committee will determine which candidates most clearly meet the criteria and standards for a 9KBW pupillage and make offers to the top three candidates accordingly.
 Offers may be made to more or less than three candidates; more if the panel takes the view that the standard of applicants is exceptionally high or less if the panel feels that they have not seen three candidates that fully meet the standards set by the panel.

-- Should any candidate not accept Chambers offer, offers will then be made to the candidates who were placed behind them in terms of meeting the criteria.
+• Should any candidate not accept Chambers offer, offers will then be made to the candidates who were placed behind them in terms of meeting the criteria.

-- The Pupillage Committee will make pupillage offers via e mail and in strict accordance with the Gateway Timetable.
+• The Pupillage Committee will make pupillage offers via e mail and in strict accordance with the Gateway Timetable.

-FUNDING
+PUPILLAGE FUNDING

-During the first six months pupils will receive a non-refundable grant of £10,500 payable monthly.
-During the second six months pupils will also receive the £10,500 guaranteed income payable monthly, but this will be either partially or fully refundable from fees received during the second six months of pupillage This is calculated on a month by month basis so that fees received will only be recoverable against the award in the month in which they are received.
+This is calculated on a month by month basis so that fees received will only be recoverable against the award in the month in which they are received.
 A contribution towards Chambers expenses is payable on fees received over and above the award level.
 This stands at 12% of fees received above the award, exclusive of VAT and expenses.
 We know from experience that all pupils can expect to earn considerably more than the minimum funding during their second six.

 Chambers will pay the cost of travel expenses during the non-practising 6 months for zones 1-6.and Chambers will also meet travel expenses where pupils in their first six accompany their Pupil Supervisors to courts or venues outside of the specified travel zones.
 Where requested, travel expenses can be paid in advance.
 Chambers will also meet the costs of any mandatory training, as well as the cost of any training that supervisors may designate as necessary.

 As we realise that there can be a number of personal expenses that those new to the Bar must pay for as they start out, we offer a loan to pupils, prior to their start date, to allow for the purchase of an item of essential equipment such as court dress, IT equipment, a mobile phone, lockable case, or essential security software.
+This is repayable at the end of the 12 month period.

 Chambers pupils are encouraged to apply for and are supported in applications for additional funding from other supportive bodies.
 In earlier years our pupils have applied, with letters of reference from Chambers and were successful in obtaining funding.